Shadowtail117/ATCBot/README.md

 ATCBot will publish lobby information using a singular message, preferably within its own channel(s) on the server.
 It will fetch lobby information continuously except when told to stop, and will wait a variable amount of time per second based on the configuration that it is running.

 Most variables of the bot are changeable using slash commands.
 See below.

-### Steamworks

-ATCBot uses Steamworks to fetch lobby information.
-Steamworks requires a logged in Steam account to be present on the machine hosting it.
-If there isn't, ATCBot will not work properly!

 ## Commands